 Psychology-Counseling and Substance Abuse Concentration: Bachelor of Arts (B.A.)
-Degree Type Bachelor of Arts

 In addition to the general psychology mission, the primary goals of this concentration are to deepen students understanding of substance use disorders, to facilitate the development of addiction counseling competencies that are associated with positive treatment outcomes and to increase the student's level of confidence relative to providing substance abuse evaluation, education and treatment services.